lapinek/java-rcs-developer/README.developing-scripted-connectors.md

 If you plan to use [search operation](https://backstage.forgerock.com/docs/openicf/latest/connector-dev-guide/operations/operation-search.html) against your connector—for example, for [synchronization and reconciliation](https://backstage.forgerock.com/docs/idcloud-idm/latest/synchronization-guide/chap-sync-operations.html)—your search script needs to respond with available data.
 In order to be completely usable by IDM, a search script should implement filtering, sorting, and paging according to the criteria that was included in a search operation request and delivered to the script via its bindings.

-To start working on your [search script](https://backstage.forgerock.com/docs/openicf/latest/connector-dev-guide/scripts/script-search.html), you can deploy an empty one, so that you can reference it from your connection configuration, as described in the [Registering Connection](#developing-scripted-connectors-groovy-connection) chapter.
+To start working on your [search script](https://backstage.forgerock.com/docs/openicf/latest/connector-dev-guide/scripts/script-search.html), you can deploy an empty one, so that you can reference it from your connection configuration, as described in the [Registering Connection in IDM](#developing-scripted-connectors-groovy-connection) chapter.
 An empty search script that does not handle any data will mean query and read operations within IDM will always return an empty dataset.

 #### <a id="developing-scripted-connectors-groovy-search-requesting-data" name="developing-scripted-connectors-groovy-search-requesting-data"></a>Scripted Groovy Connector (Toolkit) > Search Script > Requesting Search Operation

 [Back to Contents](#contents)

-When your search script is deployed, you can update your connection configuration with a reference to the script, as described in the [Registering Connection](#developing-scripted-connectors-groovy-connection) chapter, and request a search operation via [IDM's REST](https://backstage.forgerock.com/docs/idcloud-idm/latest/rest-api-reference/endpoints/rest-system-objects.html) or from a [script in IDM](https://backstage.forgerock.com/docs/idcloud-idm/latest/scripting-guide/scripting-func-ref.html).
+When your search script is deployed, you can update your connection configuration with a reference to the script, as described in the [Registering Connection in IDM](#developing-scripted-connectors-groovy-connection) chapter, and request a search operation via [IDM's REST](https://backstage.forgerock.com/docs/idcloud-idm/latest/rest-api-reference/endpoints/rest-system-objects.html) or from a [script in IDM](https://backstage.forgerock.com/docs/idcloud-idm/latest/scripting-guide/scripting-func-ref.html).

 In either case, you MUST include some search criteria in your request.
 Optionally, you can add sorting and paging arguments and a list of attributes to receive.